marvel-nccr/quantum-mobile/docs/index.md

 {fa}`cloud,mr-1` Cloud Edition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Is intended for use on servers using cloud services like Amazon Web Services.
-Google Cloud, or OpenStack.
+Intended for use on servers using cloud services like Amazon Web Services, Google Cloud, or OpenStack.

 The Cloud Edition targets advanced users who are familiar with the command line & SSH and prefer to run calculations on a remote server.